ecohealthalliance/fasterize/README.md

 ## About

-**fasterize** is developed openly at [EcoHealth Alliance](https://github.com/ecohealthalliance) under the USAID PREDICT project.
-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+**fasterize** was developed openly at [EcoHealth Alliance](https://github.com/ecohealthalliance) under the USAID PREDICT project.
+In Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 [![https://www.ecohealthalliance.org/](vignettes/eha-footer.png)](https://www.ecohealthalliance.org/)
 [![https://ohi.vetmed.ucdavis.edu/programs-projects/predict-project](vignettes/predictfooter.png)](https://ohi.vetmed.ucdavis.edu/programs-projects/predict-project)